Skip to main content

 dms keybinds show firefox

-You can also display keybinds directly within DMS using IPC:
+:::tip Display in Shell You can also display keybinds directly within DMS using IPC:

 dms ipc call keybinds toggle hyprland